17 Genius Ways to Lie Like a Spy

-Similar to changing the subject, liars will tend toward oversimplifications or absolute statements, according to Wood, who gives examples like “I would never lie” or “I’m not that kind of person” as the kind of flimsy defense you might hear from someone who is not being honesty.
+Similar to changing the subject, liars will tend toward oversimplifications or absolute statements, according to Wood, who gives examples like, “I would never lie,” or, “I’m not that kind of person,” as the kind of flimsy defense you might hear from someone who is not being entirely honest.
 Instead, a more nuanced response to the specific issue being questioned is more likely to be perceived as honest.

 Make Sure It’s Not Verifiably False